Understanding The Lean StartUp Methodology

 2. Product/market fit stage

-This is the second stage of lean startup methodology.
-At this stage, you are aware of the coverage of the problem, and now you have to find out the best product to address it and also to test the way how people are attracted to the product; therefore, you have to start comparing different business models and solutions to find out which one will be successful.
+This is the second stage of the lean startup methodology.
+At this stage, you are aware of the coverage of the problem, and now you have to find out the best product to address it and also test the way how people are attracted to the product; therefore, you have to start comparing different business models and solutions to find out which one will be successful.